-The reasons expat retirees cite for their happiness abroad vary immensely.
-Yet, everyone agrees that many things they treasure most about living abroad are not the same as they expected when they left home.
+The reasons these Americans and Canadians living abroad over 50 cite for their happiness abroad vary immensely.
+Yet, everyone agrees that many things they treasure most about living abroad over 50 are not the same as they expected when they left home.

-The single most common benefit they cite is that they have learned to view the world and themselves differently.
+The most common benefit that expats living abroad over 50 cite is that they have learned to view the world and themselves differently.
 The interviewees also report that they have developed a variety of personality traits – especially flexibility and patience—that they did not have before.
-Many expat retirees, particularly women, even report that they feel that now that they have managed to adapt and enjoy life as expat retirees, they could accomplish anything in their life.
+Many Americans and Canadians, particularly women, even report that they feel that now that they have managed to adapt and enjoy life abroad, they can accomplish anything in their life.

 Tip #1: Go Slow

-Though there are many benefits to living abroad, it is not easy to decide to become an expat retiree.
-Most people consider the logistics (how will we move, where we will move, what will do once we arrive – I will talk about these issues later in this booklet) without considering any psychological motivations.
+Though there are many benefits to living abroad over 50, it is not easy to decide to become an expat.
+Most expats consider the logistics (how will we move, where we will move, what will do once we arrive – I will talk about these issues later in this booklet) without considering any psychological motivations.
 However, most experts on living abroad agree that psychological readiness is the primary ingredient of success.

-While there is no magic recipe for success living abroad, After interviewing 300 expat retirees s in various countries and reading dozens of books, certain psychological traits repeatedly appear among successful expat retirees.
+While there is no magic recipe for success living abroad over 50, after interviewing 300 expat retirees s in various countries and reading dozens of books, certain psychological traits repeatedly appear.
 These are flexibility, openness, patience, a sense of humor, and an adventurous spirit.
-Without a good mixture of these traits, the daily trials and tribulations of life in another county may tire you out quickly.
+Without a good mixture of these traits, life’s daily trials and tribulations in another county may tire you out quickly.

 In addition, I also found some common factors among the few people (less than 10% of all the people I have interviewed) I have met who have not succeeded in making their new lives abroad work out.
 These factors are:

-- They tried to forge a life abroad that was completely different than that they enjoyed at home, without being prepared for the consequences.
+- They tried to forge a life abroad that was utterly different than that they enjoyed at home without being prepared for the consequences.
 Many people who do not successfully transition abroad try to do things abroad that would have been challenging for them to do in the US.
 The three most common examples of this that I have seen are:

-- Americans who try to build a house in a new corner of the world without ever doing so in the US.
-Unless you have worked in the construction trades in the US, the process of building a house in the US is emotionally draining.
-Add to this the cultural complexities of trying to build a home in another country, and you have a recipe for frustration.
-(That said, most people like the homes that eventually get built overseas).
+- Americans who build a house abroad without ever building a home in the US.
+Unless you have worked in the construction trades in the US, building a house in the US is emotionally draining.
+Add the cultural complexities of trying to build a home in another country, and you have a recipe for frustration.
+(That said, most people like the homes that build overseas).

-- Expats who put together a business abroad in a field that they know nothing about.
+- Expats who put together a business abroad in an unknown field.
 I have heard several stories of people investing their life’s savings in business that they knew nothing about, only to lose their shirts.
 (One particularly vivid tale is about a pair of sociologists from the US who went to Costa Rica to invest a half-million dollars in an organic pineapple farm, which failed.
 How they think they could have succeeded in a business as complicated as a farm with no previous experience or training is a mystery.)

-- They acted too quickly.
-Stories of people who were so captivated by the dream of living abroad, that they did something extremely impetuous and stupid are legion throughout the expat world.
-It is almost impossible to share a drink with any expat and not hear about some hapless expat fraud victim story.
-One of my favorites involves the story of some American tourist to Costa Rica who paid his taxicab driver $10,000 for a plot of land based on a contract written on a paper napkin that did not even have the name or contact information of the seller.
+- Stories of people so captivated by the dream of living abroad over 50 that they did something extraordinarily impetuous and stupid are legion.
+It is almost impossible to share a drink with any expat and not hear about some unfortunate expat fraud victim story.
+One of my favorites is the story of some American tourists visiting Costa Rica.
+He paid his taxicab driver $10,000 for a plot of land based on a contract written on a paper napkin that did not even have the name or contact information of the seller.
 While most people are not as clueless as this man, hundreds of Americans have bought properties in beach communities throughout Latin America after attending one presentation or looking at a website.
-Most of these people are told that they could make a fortune by renting the property out and that they are getting in on the ground floor and that if they do not act right away, they will lose the opportunity of a lifetime.
-While sometimes these developments do turn out to be legitimate (and many people make money in these projects), buying a property sight unseen or after a tequila-filled sales dinner is a risky proposition.
-Even if the development turns out to be legitimate, how do you know that you would enjoy living there and that you are ready for the trials and joys of living in another country?
-You also have no recourse if it turns out that you are being sold a bill of goods.
+Most of these people are told that they could make a fortune by renting the property, that they are getting in on the ground floor, and that if they do not act right away, they will lose the opportunity of a lifetime.
+While these developments are sometimes legitimate (and many people make money in these projects), Buying a property unseen after a tequila-filled sales dinner is risky.
+Even if the development is legitimate, how do you know that you would enjoy living there and are ready for the trials and joys of living in another country?
+You also have no recourse if it turns out that you are sold a bill of goods.

 - They were not very functional people in the US before they left.
-Living in another country tests your psychological, financial, and physical mettle.
-It is not a good idea to live abroad if you are not able to function well at home.
+Living abroad over 50 tests your psychological, financial, and physical mettle.
+It is not a good idea if you cannot function well at home.
 It simply takes too much out of you.
-On the other hand, many functional people report that one of the best benefits of living abroad is that by testing their mettle, living abroad has helped them grow as a person.
+On the other hand, many functional people report that one of the best benefits of living abroad over 50 is that by testing their mettle, living abroad has helped them grow.

 For these reasons, every book and expert about expat life recommends that people spend some serious time in the place they want to live abroad before investing in a property or pulling up their stakes in the US.
 The amount of time necessary varies from person to person and depends on where you decide to live.

-After spending two weeks there, I have heard of people who successfully transitioned to a new life and bought a lovely home in Lake Chapala, Mexico.
+I have heard of people who successfully transitioned to a new life and bought a lovely home in Lake Chapala, Mexico, after only spending two weeks there.
 (Most of these people did a fair amount of research before they got there, however).
 I also met people who lived in Merida, Mexico, who spent a year exploring the area before committing to their new life there and felt that every day spent researching the place paid off in the long run.

 While I do not think there is a magic rule of thumb, I believe that, at a minimum, you should live in a place with a significant expat community for at least a month before you commit to it psychologically or financially.
 And you should spend at least three months before committing to any place without a significant expat presence.
-These timeframes are a minimal suggestion; for most people, I would recommend spending three times this amount of time, especially if they have never lived abroad before.
+These timeframes are a minimal suggestion; I recommend spending three times this time for most people, especially if they have never lived abroad.

-It is impossible to get the necessary information to carve out a new life overseas from the US.
-You can only find the answers to your questions about buying or renting property; creating a happy, successful life in a new community; setting up a business by spending some time, and talking to many people about their experiences.
+Getting the necessary information to carve out a new life overseas from the US is impossible.
+You can only find the answers to your questions about buying or renting property; creating a happy, successful life in a new community; or setting up a business by spending some time and talking to many people about their experiences.

 Tip #2: Appreciate The Daily Joys of Living Abroad

-In every interview I have conducted with expats, the things they like best about living abroad are the small, daily rhythms of their new lives abroad.
-Most people do not wax poetic about the quality, pace, or cost of living abroad, and instead, they talk about the people and places that together weave their daily existence.
-Here are some of the many examples of the everyday experiences that some of the interviewee’s treasure most:
+In every interview I have conducted with expats living abroad over 50, the things they like best about living abroad are the small, daily rhythms of their new lives abroad.
+Most people do not wax poetic about the quality, pace, or cost of living abroad; instead, they talk about the people and places that together weave their daily existence.
+Here are some of the many examples of the everyday experiences that some of the interviewees treasure most:

-- One of the expat retirees I interviewed in Lake Chapala reported that his biggest joy was listening to the church bells calling people to prayer daily and watching uniformed kids and their parents happily going to and from school every day.
+- One of the expat retirees I interviewed in Lake Chapala reported that his most immense joy was listening to the church bells calling people to pray daily and watching uniformed kids and their parents happily going to and from school every day.

-- One of the most commonly cited joys of expat retirees is the friendliness and helpfulness of locals they interact with daily.
-Most of these expats even returned time after time to the same banks, restaurants, and taxi drivers simply because these people become friends.
+- One of the most commonly cited joys of living abroad over 50 is the friendliness and helpfulness of the locals.
+Many expats even return time after time to the same banks, restaurants, and taxi drivers simply because these people became friends.

-- Expat retirees report that one of the most common benefits of living abroad is the level of close friendships that they make with other expats in their community.
-Many people feel that the closest friendships that they have ever made are with other Americans in their newfound homes.
+- Expat retirees report that one of the most common benefits of living abroad over 50 is the level of close friendships that they make with other Americans and Canadians in their adopted community.
+Many people feel that the most intimate friendships they have ever made are with other Americans in their newfound homes.
 Some people find these friendships through various social and charitable organizations.
-Others simply find friendships by hanging out in bars and restaurants frequented by expats.
+Others find friendships by hanging out in bars and restaurants frequented by expats.

-- My favorite parts of living abroad–particularly in Latin America – are a variety of trivial things including long friendly discussions with locals about their lives in Spanish; learning about and trying out herbs, medicines, and fruits; and exploring ancient ruins.
+- My favorite part of living abroad over 50 is various trivial things, including long friendly discussions with locals about their lives in Spanish; learning about and trying out herbs, medicines, and fruits; and exploring ancient ruins.

-- It is much easier to deal with daily health care needs in many expat retiree centers than in the US.
-Most of my office visits lasted for 45 minutes and costs around $35-45.
-I can normally get an appointment within a week of my call.
+- It is much easier to deal with daily health care living abroad over 50 than in the US.
+Most of my office visits lasted 45 minutes and cost around $35-45.
+I can generally get an appointment within a week of my call.
 In addition, many doctors typically have appointments available at night.
 Most also spoke good English.
 (I have had some appointments in Spanish.
 I suspect these doctors know some English; however, it has not been an issue because I understand and speak Spanish).
 Thanks to these professionals, I fought off a bout of depression and dealt with sleeping apnea.
 While I paid for all these services out of pocket, all -except the sleep apnea machine, some tests, and a brain scan- cost considerably less than in the US, and everyone seemed entirely professional.